 Research shows that a person’s skin phototype has a big role to play in deciding what their skincare routine should be.

-Thinking beyond skin type
+Thinking beyond skin type.

-Your genetic background plays a role in what your skin needs
+Your genetic background plays a role in what your skin needs.

-The need for customised skincare routines
+The need for customised skincare routines.

 We know about skin types but, what is a skin phototype?

-In 1975, the Harvard Medical School dermatologist Thomas Fitzpatrick focussed his research on the ways in which skin reacts to sunlight and concluded that the skin’s melanin content forms the basis of its needs, pain points, and general health.
+In 1975, the Harvard Medical School dermatologist Thomas Fitzpatrick focused his research on the ways in which skin reacts to sunlight and concluded that the skin’s melanin content forms the basis of its needs, pain points, and general health.
 Fair skin tones constitute the lower phototypes—1, 2, and 3.
 These have a propensity to burn, rather than tan, when exposed to the sun.
-Skin belonging to the higher phototypes—4, 5, and 6 AKA melanin-rich skin have higher melanin content and tend to tan instead of burning, when exposed to direct sunlight.
+Skin belonging to the higher phototypes—4, 5, and 6; aka melanin-rich skin have higher melanin content and tend to tan instead of burning, when exposed to direct sunlight.
 Higher phototypes have structural and functional differences such as thicker skin, higher lipid content, and are prone to developing a weakened skin barrier and higher chances of flaky skin.
 A specialised phototype-based skincare regime is, therefore, necessary.

-How to build a skin care routine for melanin-rich skin?
+How to build a skincare routine for melanin-rich skin?

 Genetically speaking, melanin-rich skin types trace their origin back to hot and humid regions and, naturally enough, find it hard to brace themselves against arid and harsh winter conditions.
-Are you a person of colour who has hated the way your skin feels during the winter?
+Are you a person of colour who has hates the way your skin feels during winter?
 Well, now you know why!
 Your phototype demands a winter skincare routine that provides extra hydration and moisturising.
 Skin of higher phototypes is also thicker than that of lower phototypes.
-Skin care ingredients, therefore, need to be formulated in ways that vectorise them to penetrate more layers to get to the root of the skin problem.
+Skincare ingredients, therefore, need to be formulated in ways that vectorise them to penetrate more layers to get to the root of the skin problem.
 On the brighter side, higher phototypes have more robust elastin and collagen, which means you may not need that anti-wrinkling cream Instagram keeps pushing on you, anytime soon.

-No need to follow a “normal”
+No need to follow the “normal.”

-When we consider only a person’s skin type, we fail to consider genetic specificities, functional and structural differences of the skin, and the ways in which the changing seasons affect our skin.
+When we only consider a person’s skin type, we fail to consider genetic specificities, functional and structural differences of the skin, and the ways in which the changing seasons affect our skin.
 Someone might have extremely dry skin and yet face the onslaught of excessive sebum secretion, acne, and so on.
 This is why knowing your skin phototype is important.
 It lets you cut out the generalities while building a routine that works for you.
 It ensures that you don’t keep wasting money on experimenting with ever-changing beauty trends just to fit into a vague and unscientific ideal of a “normal”.

-Consider skin needs over trends
+Consider skin needs over trends.

-Personalised skincare for the best results
+Personalised skincare for the best results.

 Ready to start properly caring for your skin?
-Find your perfect skin care formula now by heading here to customise your products!
+Find your perfect skincare formula now by heading here to customise your products!